By David B Werner

 Village-run health programs in the Sierra Madre region of Mexico--an interview with David Werner, by Kathryn True.
 In Context, # 39 1997, one article in a series titled "Good Medicine."

 David Werner interview: Speaking on disability empowerment with Japanese disability activists. conducted by the Japanese Society for Rehabilitation of Persons with Disabilities, 2009

 People with disabilities in the struggle for social change.
 Keynote address in Bangalore, India, 1993

 Disabled People in International Development.
 Summary of a paper on "Visit to Angola: Where Civilians are Disabled as a Strategy of 'Low Intensity Conflict'."
 1989

 Management of Long-Term Disability.
 Keynote address, March, 1998, Singapore

 Juan's (Mario') story in the New Internationalist.
 July, 1992.
-The story of a young man in Mexicio who was a street boy and drug dealer.
-After he was shot through the spine and went through rehabilitation at PROJIMO he found new meaning in life providing therapy and making special seating for disabled kids.
+The story of a young man in México who was a street boy and drug dealer.
+After shot through the spine and he went through rehabilitation at PROJIMO, he found new meaning in life providing therapy and making special seating for disabled kids.